Can a Social Media Contest Market Your Book?

 - Woobox – This app connects Facebook and your website and costs as little as $1.00 per month.

-- Rafflecopter – This one also works with Facebook and your website, but it also has its own WordPress plugin for extra accessibility.
+- Rafflecopter – This one also works with Facebook and your website, but it also has its WordPress plugin for extra accessibility.
 Free plans are available.

-- SnapApp – This one works on basically every one of your social platforms, so it’s a great one to use if you’re targeting something other than Facebook.
+- SnapApp – This one works on basically every one of your social platforms, so it’s great to use if you’re targeting something other than Facebook.
 It’s a bit more expensive, but many professionals use it, so you know you can trust it.

 - Shortstack – Another option for Facebook compatibility and lots of different contest formats.
 Free plans are available.